RichardWWHH/UsefulJavaCode/README.md

-# Useful Java Code Snippets
+# Some useful Java code snippets
-## This REPO contains a Tutorial Java Input / Output Coding tricks.
+## This REPO contains a Tutorial on Java input / output coding tricks.